photoprism/photoprism/README.md

 or [GitHub Sponsors](https://github.com/sponsors/photoprism).

 Your continued support helps us fund operating costs, provide services like satellite maps, and develop new features.
-Ideas backed by silver or gold sponsors are marked with a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor).
+Requests backed by silver and gold sponsors are marked with a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor).
 Let us know if we mistakenly [label an idea as unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).